169 Genesee Street, Auburn, New York 13021

 Foot Traffic, Hallways, and Shared Areas

-CMMS will limit face-to-face encounters by designating foot-traffic patterns — such as one-way hallways and staircases — and by designating entrance-only and exit-only doors.
+CMMS will limit face-to-face encounters by designating foot-traffic patterns and by designating entrance-only and exit-only doors.
 Floor stickers will be applied to illustrate foot-traffic expectations.

 Staff will keep traffic moving in stairways and halls as necessary.